Bulletin #1003, Preventing Eastern Equine Encephalitis (EEE) Virus in Maine

 Find more of our publications and books at extension.umaine.edu/publications/.

-During 2009 in Maine, over a dozen unvaccinated horses died due to EEE.
-During 2013, we have had one equine death due to EEE in Maine.
-These equine losses could have been prevented by proper vaccination.
+Both equine and ratite losses may be prevented through proper vaccination.
 Both EEE and tetanus are easily preventable by proper vaccination, and both should be included in your horses’ yearly boosters.
-Any vaccine needs an initial “booster” (second shot given at a specific time interval after the first one, usually a month), and for many vaccines (like EEE) at least an additional yearly booster (same shot, but given 6 months to a year following the initial “booster”).
+The majority of vaccinations require a “booster” shot (second shot given approximately 4-6 weeks after the initial vaccine), followed by a yearly booster (same shot, but given 6 months to a year following the first “booster”).
 During mosquito season, it’s recommended that horses be revaccinated for EEE if more than 6 months have elapsed since the last vaccination.
-Check with your veterinarian for specific recommendations for equine vaccines in your area.
+The vaccination used for horses is commonly used off-label by veterinarians in other susceptible species, including emus and ostriches.
+Check with your veterinarian for specific vaccine recommendations.

 Frequently asked questions

-What are the signs of EEE in horses?
+What are the clinical signs of EEE in horses?

 Is EEE preventable?

 Yes, EEE is preventable by routine vaccination and good mosquito control.
 Many equine vaccination combinations are available, and can be given by your vet, or can be purchased at feed or pet stores for owner administration to their own horses.
 Often EEE vaccination is available in combination with tetanus, another important equine vaccination.
 This makes it a very available, affordable option.
-It’s vitally important to give a “booster” shot at 1 month or so following the first vaccination, then booster again every 6 to 12 months.
+It’s vitally important to give a “booster” shot 4-6 weeks following the first vaccination, then booster again every 6 to 12 months.
 Generally, vaccination for EEE is done annually, but horse owners should consult with their practicing veterinarian to decide whether spring boosters, to protect during the high-risk summer season, are needed.

 How is it transmitted?

 EEE is harbored in birds.
 Mosquitoes bite infected birds and become carriers.
 The mosquitoes may then bite humans or other animals, infecting them.
-Horses are sensitive to the virus but don’t “concentrate” it as do birds or mosquitoes, so are not considered a risk for transmitting infections into mosquitoes or for directly infecting humans.
+Horses may develop disease but don’t “amplify” the virus as do birds or mosquitoes, so are not considered a risk for transmitting infections into mosquitoes or for directly infecting humans.
 Thus, although very sensitive to EEE, horses are considered to be a “dead end” host for the disease.

 Should we be concerned about EEE in humans?